metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 Container images can be pulled from any reachable container registry.

-DNS and NTP are configured to internet DNS Resolvers and NTP Servers
+DNS and NTP are configured to internet DNS resolvers and NTP servers.

 The list of CWNP's which are deployed by default are: